Summary

 Background

-Environmental protection is not a hair shirt to be worn to demonstrate moral superiority.
-When the costs of environmental regulation exceed the benefits, we as a society need to accept a less than perfect outcome.
-This is particularly true in those areas where we are not likely to be able to have a positive impact given the multinational or global character of the problem.
-Efforts to protect the ozone layer made sense because we were able to get international cooperation.
-Efforts to control global carbon emissions by giving the U.S. EPA the power to regulate U.S. carbon emissions are foolish, unless they are part of a global solution.
+Environmental protection should be guided by practical outcomes rather than symbolic measures.
+When the costs of environmental regulation exceed the benefits, we as a society need to accept a less-than-perfect outcome.
+This is particularly true in those areas where we are not likely to be able to have a positive impact given the multinational or global nature of the problem.
+Efforts to protect the ozone layer were effective because international cooperation was achieved.
+Efforts to control global carbon emissions by giving the U.S. EPA the power to regulate U.S. carbon emissions are unlikely to be effective unless they are part of a global solution.
 We are much better served by the carbon tax and tariff proposal laid out in the section on climate change.

-We recognize that it will not always be possible to structure environmental control through taxes and that, sometimes, regulation will be necessary.
+We recognize that it will not always be possible to structure environmental control through taxes and that, in some cases, regulation will be necessary.

 Go to the Table of Contents or to the Next Policy Position